What is a Master's Degree? Questions, Answers, and Advice

 Many schools prefer to accept students who had excellent grades as undergraduates.
 But others will also consider your life and work experiences when making admission decisions.
-For those programs, you don't necessarily need to have a stellar academic record, so don't assume you can't get a master's degree if you didn't get top grades when you were an undergrad.
+You don't necessarily need to have a stellar academic record for those programs, so don't assume you can't get a master's degree if you didn't get top grades when you were an undergrad.

 2. Do your best work.

 Many master's degree programs center on an independent research project or dissertation and include classes that add up to a certain number of credits.
 But some programs involve only classroom work and don't require a dissertation or research project.

 But no matter what the exact requirements are, one thing you expect from graduate school is an emphasis on developing independent ideas and drawing your own conclusions.
 In a good program, you should also have opportunities to dive into the subject matter at a deeper level than you did as an undergraduate.